kbjiang/cs336-assignment2-systems-mine/submission.md

     1. Download `.run` file from https://developer.nvidia.com/tools-downloads
     1. run and `export PATH=$PATH:$HOME/nsight-systems/bin`
 1. `nvtx` is very helpful to isolate kernels for different parts of the calculation.
 To see operations by NVTX phase,
-    1. To get the report, run `nsys profile --python-backtrace=cuda --cudabacktrace=all --pytorch=autograd-nvtx python your_script.py`
+    1. To get the report, run `nsys profile --python-backtrace=cuda --cudabacktrace=all --pytorch=autograd-nvtx python your_script.py --warmup --backward --mixed-precision`
         1. `backtrace` for..., `autograd-nvtx` for...
     1. To see by `nvtx` section
         1. CLI: `nsys stats --report cuda_gpu_trace --format table --filter-nvtx "Forward Pass"  report.nsys-rep`